 Overview for Ultimate Crete Explorer

-- Traditional village of Vamos with its cobbled alleys
+- The traditional village of Vamos with its cobbled alleys

 - Walking along secluded beaches